Check out the highlight video from our R2C National Consortium Inaugural Meeting below. For more on the R2C project, click here.

 Bureau of Justice Assistance Gideon – Right to Counsel Technical Assistance Project

 American University, in partnership with the National Legal Aid and Defender Association (NLADA) and with the support of the Bureau of Justice Assistance, has initiated a project to provide technical assistance to public defense providers to promote their enhanced ability to adhere to the ABA Ten Principles of a Public Defense Delivery System.
-Read more »
+Learn more about the project »

 The Justice Programs conducts a wide range of domestic and international justice system improvement initiatives, including strengthening justice system leadership and management, promoting enhanced coordination of justice system functions, sustaining the rule of law through continuity of operations planning, expanding alternatives to incarceration, enhancing justice system and public health partnerships, and strengthening public defense services.
-Read more »
+Learn about JPO initiatives »

 This web site is funded in part, through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this web site (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).